virtual-cast/Zenject/README.md

 * <a id="do-not-add-bindings-after-install"></a>**Restrict the use of bind commands to the 'composition root' only**.
 In other words, do not make calls to `Container.Bind`, `Container.Rebind`, or `Container.Unbind` after the install phase is completed.
 This important because immediately after install completes the initial object graph of your application is constructed, and needs access to the full set of bindings.

-All calls to `Container.Bind` should occur during startup before anything is resolved/instantiated.
-This is important because otherwise, a class might be instantiated that

 * <a id="bad-execution-order"></a>**The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
     * It may be because the 'script execution order' of the Zenject classes `ProjectKernel` or `SceneKernel` or `SceneContext` is incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.